gee-kay06/PERSONAL_DATA_SCIENCE_PROJECTS/README.md

 ### Task 2: Analysis and visualization of sentimental patterns in social media data
 ### Task 3: Prediction of a customer's likelihood to subscribe a term deposit
 #### Details
-Build a decision tree classifier to predict whether a customer will subscribe to a Term deposit based on their demographic and behavioural data.
+Built a decision tree classifier to predict whether a customer will subscribe to a Term deposit based on their demographic and behavioural data.
 #### The dataset can be found in the folder
 It is a bank marketing dataset from the UCI Machine Learning Repository.
 The data is related to a Portuguese banking institution's direct marketing campaigns(phone calls).
 Often, more than one contact to the same client was required, to access if the product(Bank Term Deposit) would be yes or no
 #### Variable Definitions